As an Amazon Associate, I earn from qualifying purchases.

 Drying your own oregano leaves is both easy and affordable, and I’ll show you how.

-There are four methods you can use to dehydrate fresh oregano – the dehydrator, the oven, hanging to dry, and the microwave.
+There are four methods you can use to dehydrate fresh oregano – the dehydrator, the oven, hanging to air dry, and the microwave.
 I’ll walk you through each of the options in the printable recipe card at the bottom of the post.

 Between you and me, my preference is always to use my dehydrator.
 It’s energy-efficient, I can dry a lot at once, and I know it will consistently dry my herbs.